Paying for a course

 We'll explain all the options available to you before you enrol so that you're clear about any fees you need to pay.

-See the current prices from page 23 of our 2016/17 course brochure.
+See the current prices and more details about the support we offer in our course brochure.

 How to pay

 If you have to pay for a course, you'll receive a bill in the post when you've enrolled.
 You can pay this online by debit/credit card or over the phone.
 Check our pay page to see which cards you can use.

 You may be able to pay in instalments for some of our courses, please ask us when you enrol.

 You can read more about our fees and charges policy.

 If you're over 19 and are thinking about studying for a Level 3 qualification you could qualify for a loan to help you pay the course fee.
 This loan is only repayable when you're earning over £21,000 a year.

 I have passed my assessments up to level 2 and this has helped me to do employment training in social care.